Autofill Help

 ### AUTOFILL PROFILES ###

 ).
-Note that this mode does not apply to CSV auto-imported from a URL (see below).
+Note that this mode does not apply to CSV files imported from a URL (see below). - Replace β Replace all data with data imported from the CSV file.
+Use this option to restore your autofill rules and settings.

-Export allows you to save all settings to a CSV file for backup.
-Once your settings are stored in an external file, you can later use the Import feature to restore the settings in your current browser or transfer the settings to Autofill in another browser (Chromium, Firefox, Edge).
-Since browser extensions cannot access the file system at the moment, you will have to manually copy the generated CSV data, paste it into a text editor (do NOT paste it into Excel), and save the file with a .csv
+Export allows you to save all data to a local CSV file for backup.
+Once your data is stored in an external file, you can later use the Import feature to restore the data in your current browser or transfer the data to Lightning Autofill in another browser (e.g., Brave, Firefox, Edge).

-).
-Once you get familiar with the CSV data structure, you can edit your autofill rules and settings in bulk before importing them back into Autofill.
+Once you get familiar with the CSV data structure, you can edit your autofill rules and settings in bulk before importing them back into Lightning Autofill.

 As an alternative, you can also import data from a remote file by entering the file's URL in the field below the main Import/Export box and clicking Import.
 The URL needs to point to a plain text file that has the same structure as the exported CSV data.
 The server hosting this file needs to have the following two response headers: